Free Shipping on most orders over $89

 How does an instant hot water dispenser work?

-A hot water dispenser connects to the cold water supply that feeds your regular faucet.
+A hot water dispenser connects to the cold-water supply that feeds your regular faucet.
 Use an adapter to run the water directly to the faucet.
-If you want to add a filter on the system, put it between the cold water supply and the faucet.
+If you want to add a filter to the system, it should be placed between the cold-water supply and the faucet.

 Water flows directly to the faucet because the hot water dispenser creates steam, which in turn, creates pressure.
 These units use an open-vent faucet.
 That means that the hot water line comes from this tank through the faucet.
 The tubing goes all the way to the end of the tap gooseneck.
 There's no valve on the gooseneck, which allows the pressure that builds inside the hot tank and vent through the faucet.